mievkrogh/mie_bachelor_code/README.md

 │   └── sp3_spline.py
 │   └── ismr_files.py
 │   └── get_stations.py
 ├── notebooks/
 │   └── ipp_october_n_chain.ipynb
 │   └── ipp_pipeline.ipynb
 └── data/
     └── README.md

+## Data

+Large raw GNSS data files are not included in this repository.
+This includes SP3 orbit files and ISMR receiver files.
+The expected data structure is described in `data/README.md`.

+The notebooks use relative paths and should not contain local absolute paths such as `C:\Users\...`.